griestopf/Fusee.Tutorial/Tutorial05/README.md

 just to name a few.
 These components are the building blocks containing the contents a scene is made of.
 Not every node must contain a comlete set of parameters.
 Some nodes are just there to group other nodes, so they don't contain any component at all.
-Some nodes might be a group and at the same time allow their children to be transformed simultaneously in world space, the such a node may contain a transform component only.
+Some nodes might be a group and at the same time allow their children to be transformed simultaneously in world space, then such a node may contain a transform component only.
 Other nodes contain a complete set including a mesh, a transform and a material.
 And as you can see, there are more types of components which we will not talk about during this tutorial.